 10 steps to importing goods into Jersey

 If you are new to importing to Jersey or are an experienced importer some of the procedures have changed because of Brexit.
-We have put together this 10 step guide to help you navigate the process.
+We have put together this ’10 steps to importing goods into Jersey’ guide to help you navigate the process.

 An EORI number is a number that a UK business needs for paying UK VAT on imports.
 Technically a Jersey business does not require a UK EORI number to import goods however, many international suppliers are asking Jersey businesses to supply one.

 Applying for an EORI number is free, easy to do and can assist Jersey businesses with the process of importing especially if:

 - It is giving information directly to HM Revenue & Customs via one of its digital systems.